Growth Product Management InternUniShackDelivered

 Spec Highlights

-Competitor matrix and positioning map (general → student-specific, unverified → verified)
+Competitor matrix and positioning map (general to student-specific, unverified to verified)

 Next-step backlog with concrete feature bets (alerts, reviews, roommate matching, landlord intake)